-The New Mexico standard residential lease agreement is the most common used rental contract as it is for a term of one (1) year and allows the landlord and tenant to come to terms over the usage of livable space.
-The landlord will typically ask for the tenant’s personal, financial, and background information with the rental application to see if they approve of the potential lessee’s character.
-If the tenant is approved, the landlord will write a lease agreement and, at their sole discretion, ask for a Security Deposit which may not be more than the equivalent of one (1) month’s rent (Statute 47-8-18).
+The New Mexico standard residential lease agreement is a rental contract wherein a landlord and tenant come to terms regarding the exchange of livable space for monthly payments.
+The agreement is a fixed-term contract that will last for a term of one (1) year once it has been signed by the parties.
+The landlord will typically ask for the tenant’s personal, financial, and background information through the rental application to see if they approve of the potential lessee’s character.
+If the tenant is approved, the landlord will write a lease agreement and, at their sole discretion, ask for a security deposit which may not be more than the equivalent of one (1) month’s rent (§ 47-8-18).

 Types of Forms